Circuit Theory for Chemical Reaction Networks: Formal Circuit Theory

 \subsection{Effective Modules at Quasi Steady State}

 Modules can be coarse grained into effective reactions interconverting the terminal species~$\modsetexchanged$.
 This can be done when two conditions are satisfied.
-The first is the existence, for every concentration vector $\modexconc$, of a unique steady-state concentration vector $\modintconcpss (\modexconc)$ for the internal species of the module (see App.~\ref{sub:instability} for an explicit example where this does not hold).
+The first is the existence, for every concentration vector $\modexconc$, of a unique steady-state concentration vector $\modintconcpss (\modexconc)$ for the internal species of the module (see App.~\ref{sub:instability} for an explicit example where this does not hold, but the theory can still be applied).
 The second is the equivalence between the actual concentration vector $\modintconc$ and the steady-state one $\modintconcpss$.
 This obviously happens at the steady state to which the module relaxes when the concentrations $\modexconc$ are kept constant by the other reactions $\elrct\notin\modsetelrct$ and the exchange processes, i.e., when